josh-mchugh/rediscovering-javascript/chapter-4/README.md

 ## search.js
 In this example, we show how to use a Symbol with a class in a similar way to Java and C#.
 We declare the Symbol method within the class.
 It demostrates how the Symbol method on our class is called for each time the function is called on the string variable.

+## iterate.js
+In this example we show how Array uses the [Symbol.iterate] and allows for us to use for...of to iterate over the values.